Liveaboard Diving in San Diego

 Most liveaboard dive cruises to Guadalupe run for five days, and each day you will do around 4 dives.
 The cages are lowered down into the water immediately on arrival so the sharks can get used to it.
 The cages are hung at around 10m and they use Surface Supplied Air, which means all divers are able to participate.

-Up to now they have identified 171 individual sharks in the region and each few months different sharks come by.
-July and August is when the rowdy, bachelor, teenage males come by that provide divers with an energetic experience.
+Up to now, they have identified 171 individual sharks in the region, and every few months different sharks come by.
+July and August are when the rowdy, bachelor, teenage males come by that provide divers with an energetic experience.
 In September the females start showing up and then you see a mix of all sorts of sharks and finally in October and November the large females appear, magnificent and calm creatures that are curious about the cage so will be a perfect opportunity for some shark underwater photography.
 The combination of warm, clear, turquoise waters and the excitement of coming so close to some of the most impressive species of the sea is a truly unique experience.

 GETTING TO SAN DIEGO

-San Diego's international airport is the Lindebergh Field international airport.
+San Diego's international airport is the Lindbergh Field international airport.
 It is located around 4.5km (3mi) from downtown San Diego; so in an easily accessible place.
-Flights arrive from multiple destinations including other cities in the United States, Canada, Mexico, the United Kingdom and even Tokyo.
+Flights arrive from multiple destinations including other cities in the United States, Canada, Mexico, the United Kingdom, and even Tokyo.

 The port from which the liveaboards will depart is the Unified Port of San Diego.
-The Mexico bound liveaboards will depart in the evening, usually at 7pm, and arrive the next day in the afternoon as the Guadalupe Island is around 400km (260mi) from the mainland.
+Mexico bound liveaboards will depart in the evening, usually at 7 pm, and arrive the next day in the afternoon as Guadalupe Island is around 400km (260mi) from the mainland.